cmosig/sentle/README.md

 **(2) Specify which area you want to download, and in which CRS.**

-For local studies, I recommend the local [UTM zone](https://www.dmap.co.uk/utmworld.htm).
-For continental-scale studies, you may want to use EPSG:8857 or EPSG:3857.
 The below code sets up the dask task graph and saves a lazy dask array internally (`sen.da`).

 The resulting dask array has the shape `(#timesteps, #bands, #pixelsy, #pixelsx)`.
 There is one timestep for each timestamp where there is data available anywhere within the specified bounding box.
-This will result in spatially very sparse timesteps.
+This will result in spatially very sparse timesteps and handled internally.

+CRS: For local studies, I recommend the local [UTM zone](https://www.dmap.co.uk/utmworld.htm).
+For continental-scale studies, you may want to use EPSG:8857 or EPSG:3857.

 ```
 sen.process(
     target_crs=CRS.from_string("EPSG:8857"),